gildor2/UEViewer/Docs/FAQ.md

 ---

 ### How can I check for umodel updates?
+RSS Feeds:
-There is RSS feed available on the main site - check icon on ther upper right corner.
-But not every game takes its own entry in a news list.
+- There is RSS feed available on the main site - check icon on the upper right corner.
+However the main page is rarely updated, only very major news are posted there.
-Forum RSS feed is also available.
+- Forum RSS feed is also available, you'll get a notification about every new message there.
+- The most detailed (and the most technical) feed is at [Github page of UModel](https://github.com/gildor2/UModel/commits/master.atom).
+You'll have information about every commit made to UModel's repository.

+Other options are to track web pages.
-Another option is to subscribe on the [facebook umodel news](http://www.facebook.com/ue.viewer).
+- If you have a facebook account, you may subscribe to the [facebook UModel news](http://www.facebook.com/ue.viewer).
 I am trying to keep it up to date.
 You can also find a link to the facebook page on the left column of this page, below the site menu.
-The best way to check for a new version is to verify [online version of readme file](http://www.gildor.org/projects/umodel/readme).
-It contains detailed changelog.
+- Check [online version of readme file](http://www.gildor.org/projects/umodel/readme).
+It contains non-technical changelog.

 ### Which game titles are supported?
 There are more than 300 games made with all Unreal engine versions, for all platform supported by Epic Games.
 Check this table: http://www.gildor.org/projects/umodel/compat